-The model was constructed based on six layers, with a total of 147,252 active Voronoi cells (or polygons), and covers an area of 535 km2.
-Grid spacing ranges from 40 m at the highest resolution, centred around large groundwater extraction points, to 1,000 m in the northwest portion of the model area where high resolution is unnecessary.
-This spatially varying discretisation approach reduces model computational time while maintaining better model resolution at the points of interest (Figure 11).
+The model was constructed based on six layers, with a total of 92,796 active Voronoi cells (or polygons), and covers an area of 535 km.
+Grid spacing ranges from 40 m at the highest resolution, centred around large groundwater extraction points, to 1,000 m in the northwest portion of the model area where high resolution is unnecessary (Figure 11).